testing-library/dom-testing-library/README.md

 This function is what also powers [the automatic debugging output described above](#debugging).

+## Configuration

+The library can be configured via the `configure` function, which accepts:

+- a plain JS object; this will be merged into the existing configuration. e.g. `configure({testIdAttribute: 'not-data-testid'})`
+- a function; the function will be given the existing configuration, and should return a plain JS object which will be merged as above, e.g.
+  `configure(existingConfig => ({something: [...existingConfig.something, 'extra value for the something array']}))`

+Configuration options:

+`testIdAttribute`
+: The attribute used by `getByTestId` and related queries.
+Defaults to `data-testid`.
+See [`getByTestId`](#getbytestid).

 ## Implementations

 This library was not built to be used on its own.
 The original implementation